Table of Contents

 Salt free technology is used in this system to alter the structure of hard-causing mineral ions, rather than removing them altogether.
-The Aquasana filter and softener crystalizes calcium and magnesium minerals, preventing them from being able to leave limescale deposits.
+The Aquasana softener crystalizes calcium and magnesium minerals, preventing them from being able to leave limescale deposits.
 Water retains its natural healthy mineral content without the addition of less healthy sodium minerals.

 There are three more stages of water filtration: a copper-zinc and mineral stone filter, an activated carbon filter, and a post filter.
 The numerous filtration stages result in the cleanest, purest drinking water for the whole home.

 - 2 in 1 water softener and filter system